Candy-huang-git/learngit/readme.txt

-Learn something about git
+Git is a distributed version control system.
-Git is a free tool
+Git is free software distributed under the GPL.
+Git has a mutable index called stage.